AskeLange/boilerplate-typescript-package/README.md

 - Allow GitHub actions to create pull-request by going to Settings > Actions.
 - Replace `__name__` in the `package.json` file, with the package name.

-All the source code should be placed in the `src` folder, with an `index.ts` as the entry point (an example is included in the boilerplate).<br />
+All the source code should be placed in the `src` folder, with an `index.ts` as the entry point (an example is included in the boilerplate).
-If creating a CLI some changes might be needed to the structure of this template.

 <br />